 For the example, the total starting capital is $317K.

-This is in the upper-right of the window and contains the 2014 values used in the tables for OAS, CPP and GIS calculations.
-They can be changed for future years by going to the proper Revenue Canada website for each value as indicated on Lifetime Finances Links.
+This is in the upper-right of the window and contains the 2018 values used in the tables for OAS, CPP and GIS calculations.
+They can be changed for future years by going to the proper Revenue Canada website for each value as indicated below.

 Chart 1 – Withdrawal and Capital per Year shows each of the investments for each year.
 The colors match those of the entry area.
 The solid lines are the withdrawals and they use the left vertical axis.
 The dashed lines are the capital and they use the right vertical axis.
 If there is an inflation amount, the withdrawals will increase each year until capital is gone and then they will go to 0.